 The new owner of the house intended to convert it into a hotel, but these plans came to nothing and the house fell into disrepair.
 In 1955 the house was purchased by Aldwyn Porter and the chapel leased to the Freemasons, establishing a connection with the Masons that remains today.
 The roof had fallen in by 1966.
 In 1992 during the filming of The Adventures of Sherlock Holmes a fire scene got out of control and seriously damaged the building, leading to an insurance claim.
 English Heritage has given the building grade II listed status.

-Please remember to bring your torch as this location has caves and underground chambers.
+Please remember to bring your torch as these are required at all our events.
 Please remember to wear suitable footwear as this location has a lot of stairs and very uneven floors.